charmed-kubernetes/kubernetes-docs/pages/k8s/quickstart.md

 ![conjure-up controller menu][img-juju]

-As we mentioned previously, a Juju controller is a cloud instance which Juju uses to monitor and manages any other nodes and applications it deploys across any number of different models.
+As we mentioned previously, a Juju controller is a cloud instance which Juju uses to monitor and manage any other nodes and applications it deploys across any number of different models.
 You will typically only need one Juju controller per cloud, and you will be able to deploy multiple separate models containing additional Kubernetes clusters or other big software applications.